awsdocs/aws-cloud9-user-guide/doc_source/tutorial.rst

 Step 2.12: Immediate Tab
 ------------------------

 The :guilabel:`Immediate` tab enables you to test small snippets of JavaScript code.
-To see how the :guilabel:`Immediate` tab works, do the following:
+To see how the :guilabel:`Immediate` tab works, do the following.

 #.
 Open an :guilabel:`Immediate` tab by choosing :menuselection:`Window, New Immediate Window` on the menu bar.
 #.
 Run some code in the :guilabel:`Immediate` tab.
 To try this, type the following code into the window, pressing :kbd:`Shift-Enter` after typing line 1 and again after line 2.
 Press :kbd:`Enter` after line 3.